c-schutz/UFPlanner1/README.md

 "cd UFPlanner1" (or whatever your branch is named) and "npm install"
 4. Open two terminals.
 In one run
 "cd frontend", "npm install"
-In the other
-"cd server"
-4. To run the project type in the server terminal
+4. To run the project type in the non frontend terminal "npm start" and
-"npm start"
-and
 "npm run dev"